Steps for Hope – Climbing for Cambodia

 Donate by QR or Bank Transfer.

-To make a bank transfer / CHAPS payment please send your donation to:
+To make a bank transfer / CHAPS payment, please send your donation to:

 The Netherlands